davyyelor/davyyelor/README.md

 ### Hi there 👋

   - 😄: I'm actually an Informatic Engineering student.
-  - 🌱: I'm currently learning and imrpoving my Python skills
+  - 🌱: I'm currently learning and improving my Python skills
   - 📫 How to reach me: davidelorzag@gmail.com

 <!--